14 Rights of Every Hong Kong Domestic Helper Should Remember Before Signing New Contract

 - Paid or unpaid home leave with cost of passage at the expense of the employer (Clause 13)

-2. Domestic helpers must be paid not less than the prevailing Minimum Allowable Wage at the time of contract signing.
+Domestic helpers must be paid not less than the mandated wages.

-All foreign domestic helpers in Hong Kong should be paid not less than the Minimum Allowable Wage of HK$4,310 per month if their employment contracts are made on or after 1 October 2016 (unless amended by law in the future).
+All foreign domestic helpers in Hong Kong should be paid not less than the Minimum Allowable Wage of HK$4,510 per month if their employment contracts are made (unless amended by law in the future).

-3. Wages to domestic helpers must be paid not later than 7 days after the end of wage period or date of termination of contract.
+Wages must be paid not later than 7 days after the end of wage period.

 If a domestic helper is to be paid every 10th of every month, she should expect to be paid no later than the 17th of that month.
 Otherwise, the employer is subject to a fine of HK$350,000 and to imprisonment for three years.

-5. If a domestic helper causes damage or loss of employer’s goods or property due to negligence, deduction to salary is only up to HK$300.
+Damage or loss of employer’s goods or property is subject to deduction of only up to HK$300.

-6. Deduction of salary is also possible due to absence at work, recovery of past overpayment of wages and recovery of a loan granted to the helper upon the helper’s written consent.
+Deduction of salary is also possible due to absence at work and recovery of wages is upon helper’s written consent.

 If asked to work, helper may work voluntarily.
 Employer must not compel a helper to work during rest day.